NDRC at ArcLabs Accelerator

 NDRC at ArcLabs

-NDRC is seeking startups for its upcoming South East accelerator, NDRC at ArcLabs, encouraging entrepreneurs with digital startups to apply above.
+NDRC is no longer seeking startups for its South East accelerator, NDRC at ArcLabs.

-Successful companies will secure investment and expert mentoring in customer discovery, business model design, sales and growth tactics, finance, investment, technology, marketing, design and communications.
+Participating companies secure investment and expert mentoring in customer discovery, business model design, sales and growth tactics, finance, investment, technology, marketing, design and communications.

 Beginning at the end of August, the NDRC team will work intensively with each company, over a short time-frame, helping them to understand what value their company can offer customers, working on their strategy for growth and getting them ready to meet the demands of both investors and the marketplace.

-Applications close on 28 June, with entrepreneurs needed to be available for pitches in July.
+Applications closed on 28 June, with entrepreneurs needed to be available for pitches in July.
 Given the Covid-19 developments, it is unclear yet if the pitches will he held in Waterford, or remotely.

 NDRC portfolio companies such as Boxever, Logentries, Nuritas, Silvercloud Health, Wia and Tandem have already gone on to successfully obtain millions of euros in follow-on investment.